MediaComem/comem-archidep/ex/azure-setup.md

   $> hostname
   john-doe.archidep.tech
   ```
-* Send your instance's public IP address (the Elastic IP address you allocated)
-  to the teacher.
+* Send your virtual server's public IP address to the teacher.